Klorfine Foundation

 Getting on Their Radar

 • Board connections: Leonard Klorfine serves on boards at Pilchuck Glass School and Woodmere Art Museum; Norma Klorfine is involved with Philadelphia Museum of Art and Bellevue Arts Museum.
-Organizations connected to these institutions may have relationship-building opportunities.
+Organisations connected to these institutions may have relationship-building opportunities.

 • Geographic presence: Strong presence in Philadelphia, PA or Seattle, WA increases likelihood of being on the foundation's radar, as these are their primary giving regions.